-At the age of 17, in 1895, Nadel entered the Jewish Teachers' Institute (Jüdische
+At the age of 17, in 1895, Nadel entered the Jewish Teachers Institute (Jüdische

-Lehrer- und Bildungsantalt) in Berlin.
-At the same time, he studied composition privately with Ludwig Mendelssohn (1858, Striegau/Strzegom, now in Poland – 1921, Charlottenburg) and Max Julius Loewengard (1860, Frankfurt – 1915, Hamburg).
+Lehrer-Bildungsantalt) in Berlin, where he would remain for the rest of his working life.
+At the same time, he studied composition privately with Ludwig Mendelssohn (1858–1921) and Max Julius Loewengard (1860–1915).
 Nadel married Anna Beate Guhrauer, and the couple had two daughters – Detta (later Okun, then Oklen) and Ellen (later Guillemin-Nadel).
-He stayed in Berlin for the rest of his life.

-After earning his diploma in 1900 Nadel worked until 1916 as a private teacher of music, arts, and literature, and occasionally taught religion at Jewish schools.
-Already in 1902, he started to gain reputation as arranger of Jewish folksongs.
-From 1904 on he wrote articles for the music supplement of the Jewish magazine Ost und West, and music reviews for the Vossische Zeitung, Vorwärts, Freiheit, and a few other newspapers and magazines.
+After earning his diploma in 1900, Nadel worked until 1916 as a private teacher of music, arts, and literature, and occasionally taught religion at Jewish schools.
+Already in 1902, he started gaining a reputation as an arranger of Jewish folksongs.
+Starting in 1904, he wrote articles for the music supplement of the Jewish magazine Ost und West and music reviews for the Vossische Zeitung, Vorwärts, Freiheit and a few other newspapers and magazines.
 He was a notable authority on XXX.

-In the years 1916-1938, Nadel was employed by the Jewish community of Berlin.
-First, in June 1916, he was appointed choir conductor at the orthodox Synagogue am Kottbuser Ufer in Kreuzberg (nowadays Fraenkelufer des Landwehrkanals), which was inaugurated only a few months later, in September 1916.
-Since no mixed choir or organ was permitted in an orthodox synagogue to accompany the cantor’s singing, Nadel put together a small choir consisting of soprano and alto boys, and men’s (tenor and bass) voices.
-In the inauguration ceremony, the choir performed works by Louis Lewandowski (1821-1894) and Beethoven.
+From 1916 to 1938, Nadel was employed by the Jewish community of Berlin.
+Initially, in June 1916, he was appointed choir conductor at the orthodox Synagogue Kottbuser Ufer in Kreuzberg (today Fraenkelufer des Landwehrkanals), which was launched only a few months later, in September 1916.
+Since no mixed choir or organ was permitted in an orthodox synagogue to accompany the cantor’s singing, Nadel organized a small choir consisting of boys singing the soprano and alto voices and men singing the tenor and bass parts.
+This choir performed works by Louis Lewandowski (1821–1894) and Beethoven during the inauguration ceremony.

-From 1931 on, Nadel served as a choir conductor and organist at a series of synagogues: the Old Synagogue (Alte Synagogue) in the Heidereuterstrasse in Berlin-Mitte, at the Pestalozzistrasse-Synagogue, and finally at the Synagogue in the Münchenerstrasse in Schöneberg.
-As a synagogue choir conductor, Nadel was in charge of liturgical services, auditions for candidates for cantors, organists, and interim conductors, as well as for the musical parts of funeral services held at the Weißensee Cemetery, Berlin.
+From 1931 onwards, Nadel served as a choir conductor and organist at a series of synagogues: the Old Synagogue (Alte Synagogue) in the Heidereuterstrasse in Berlin-Mitte, at the Pestalozzistrasse Synagogue, and finally at the synagogue in the Münchenerstrasse in Schöneberg.
+As a synagogue choir conductor, Nadel oversaw liturgical services, auditions for candidates for cantors, organists, and interim conductors, as well as the musical parts of funeral services held at the Weißensee Cemetery, Berlin.

 Throughout his life, Nadel collected and notated Jewish music.
-His collection of manuscripts included a few cantors' manuals.
-A very special among them was the 1744 manual of Judah Elias of Hanover, which Nadel called the "Hannoversche Kompendium".

-According to a letter, from February 10, 1922, written by Nadel to Martin Buber, the Berlin Jewish Community commissioned him to create a compendium of traditional liturgical melodies.
-Nadel worked on the 7-volume work for sixteen years, which should have borne the title Hallelujah – Chants for the Jewish service by Arno Nadel; At the same time a systematic selection of important synagogue composers.
+His collection of manuscripts included a few cantors’ manuals.
+Distinctive among them was the 1744 manual of Judah Elias of Hanover, which Nadel called the “Hannoversche Kompendium.”
+According to a letter Nadel wrote Martin Buber on February 10, 1922, the Berlin Jewish Community commissioned him to create a compendium of traditional liturgical melodies.
+Nadel worked on this seven-volume compendium for 16 years, which should have borne the title Hallelujah – Chants for the Jewish Service by Arno Nadel; And a Systematic Selection of Important Synagogue Composers.
 The introduction to the compilation states:

 The author had in mind a completely new Jewish service on a grand scale.
 This style was initially to be expressed in the dramatically accentuated rendition of what was said and sung.
-Although the 'Perush hamillus' [i.e. an interpretation of the Scriptures which is committed to the words] was of great importance to the great synagogue composers and cantors of all times, the result is still completely different and new if one elevates it to a conscious principle of the arts, as is the case in the present work.
+Although the “perush hamillus” [i.e., an interpretation of the Scriptures which is committed to the words] was of considerable importance to the great synagogue composers and cantors of all times, the result is still completely different and new, [especially] if one elevates it to a conscious principle of the arts as is the case in the present work.

-Regrettably, so far none of the volumes has been found.
+Regrettably, none of the volumes has been found to date.